 Several recent reports have reviewed current security assistance programs, authorities, and resources, and recommended substantial reform.
-The MIT report mentioned in a section above advocates the creation of "a new architecture that is agile, flexible and adequately funded to deal with the new security challenges" and that "can and should make ample use of DOD's capabilities...."
-Specific recommendations call for changes that would improve strategic planning, policy coherence, interagency coordination, budgeting procedures, transparency, and discipline, and Congressional oversight.
-Among their suggestions where Congress has a direct role are the following: 64
+The MIT report mentioned in a section above advocates the creation of "a new architecture that is agile, flexible and adequately funded to deal with the new security challenges" and that "can and should make ample use of DOD's capabilities..."
+Specific recommendations call for changes that would improve strategic planning, policy coherence, interagency coordination, budgeting procedures, transparency, and discipline, and congressional oversight.
+Among their suggestions where Congress has a direct role are the following: 66

 - Restructure security assistance authorities by grouping State Department and DOD authorities to create new programs. - Expand contingency authority for all security assistance, and provide multiyear funding in order to provide the State Department and DOD with broader discretion to reallocate and target funds as requirements change. - Consolidate security assistance budgets, with the executive branch agencies presenting a single, multiagency, security assistance budget.
-(Some would emphasize the need for a single counterterrorism budget.)65 - Undertake reforms within the State Department to "right-size" the Bureau of Political Military (PM) Affairs, as well as the Office of the Director of Foreign Assistance, to enable the State Department to oversee budgeting for security assistance programs.66 striking trends during the past two decades has been the growing role of the Defense Department in providing foreign assistance under its own statutory authorities.....by the end of the 1990s ...
-DOD was directly managing 15 security assistance programs accounting for well over \$1 billion annually."
-A Foreign Affairs Budget for the Future, p.
-22.
+(Some would emphasize the need for a single counterterrorism budget.)67 - Undertake reforms within the State Department to "right-size" the Bureau of Political Military (PM) Affairs, as well as the Office of the Director of Foreign Assistance, to enable the State Department to oversee budgeting for security assistance programs.68 - Review the DSCA structure and processes to "to right-size its bureaucracy and reduce inflexibility."69 - Consider joint congressional hearings on security assistance programs, involving both defense and foreign policy authorization and appropriations committees.70